 6 Ways to Discover Great Local Networking Groups in Your Industry

 Want to create meaningful connections in your industry?
-Start networking offline.
+Look beyond your online dashboards and start networking offline.
 Getting face to face time with your customers and your peers will help you establish your business’s reputation in new ways.
 No matter how small your city may be, there is likely to be at least one local networking group for business in your area.
 In this post, we’re going to look at a few ways you can discover great local networking groups in your industry.

 The first place to start when searching for local networking groups is Google.
 If you do a search for your city name followed by business networking, you will find event calendars in your area for local business events.
 As you browse through these calendars, you should be able to spot some industry-specific events along with general networking events that you can participate in.
 Be sure to visit the website of the event to learn more about requirements (if any) for attending upcoming events.